-October 24, 2016 - GlaxoSmithKline announced they will no longer market its HPV bivalent vaccine, Cervarix, in the United States.
+October 24, 2016 - GlaxoSmithKline announced they would no longer market its HPV bivalent vaccine, Cervarix, in the United States.

-October 16, 2009 - GlaxoSmithKline (GSK) announced today that the U.S. Food and Drug Administration (FDA) has approved Cervarix® [Human papillomavirus bivalent (types 16 and 18) vaccine, recombinant] for the prevention of cervical pre-cancers and cervical cancer associated with oncogenic human papillomavirus (HPV) types 16 and 18 for use in girls and young women (aged 10-25).
+October 16, 2009 - GlaxoSmithKline announced that the U.S. Food and Drug Administration had approved Cervarix® [Human papillomavirus bivalent (types 16 and 18) vaccine, recombinant] for the prevention of cervical pre-cancers and cervical cancer associated with oncogenic human papillomavirus (HPV) types 16 and 18 for use in girls and young women (aged 10-25).

 Cervarix HPV Vaccine Clinical Trials

-The FDA’s approval of Cervarix was based on data from clinical trials in more than 30 countries involving a diverse population of nearly 30,000 girls and young women receiving Cervarix.
+The FDA approved Cervarix based on data from clinical trials in more than 30 countries involving a diverse population of nearly 30,000 girls and young women receiving Cervarix.